davidmalcolm/texi2rst/output/gnu-objective-c-runtime-api.rst

 define new classes or new methods, and even to modify existing classes or protocols.

-If you are using a Foundation library such as GNUstep-Base, this library will provide you with a rich set of functionality to do most of the inspection tasks, and you probably will only need direct access to the GNU Objective-C runtime API to define new classes or methods.
+If you are using a 'Foundation' library such as GNUstep-Base, this library will provide you with a rich set of functionality to do most of the inspection tasks, and you probably will only need direct access to the GNU Objective-C runtime API to define new classes or methods.